gdevenyi/NeuroAnsible/README.md

 See `ansible-playbook --list-tags deploy.yml` for tags available to limit execution.

-You can either select specific tags with `--tags` as an option to the playbook call, or skip specific tasks with `--skip-tags`
+You can skip specific tasks with `--skip-tags` and a comma-separated list as an option to the playbook call to customize your installation.

+You can also select optional tags to the playbook call (with `--tags` and a comma-separated list):
-MATLAB users may be interested in the optional `matlab` tag, which provides a number of MATLAB toolboxes.
+- MATLAB users may be interested in the optional `matlab` tag, which provides a number of MATLAB toolboxes.

-NVidia users should include the `nvidia` tag to install the `nvhpc` packages to provide all currently supported versions of cuda as modules.
+- NVidia users should include the `nvidia` tag to install the `nvhpc` packages to provide all currently supported versions of cuda as modules.

+Note: When using --tags also include tag 'all' so the playbook executes the micromamba role.

 ## Using the installed software